-I loved Wolf Team.
-They were one of the premier developers for the Genesis (under Renovation, the U.S. branch of Telenet Japan), and were responsible for many great titles.
+I loved Wolfteam.
+It was one of the premier developers for the Genesis (under Renovation, the U.S. branch of Telenet Japan), and was responsible for many great titles.
 One such game was the side-scrolling action adventure El Viento, which means “the wind” in Spanish.
 It featured a green-haired heroine by the name of Anet Myer, who battled through 1920s New York to stop the revival of an evil god.
-A bit far-fetched to be sure, but was overall a decent play.
+A bit far-fetched to be sure, but overall it was a decent play.

 Fast forward two years, and the sequel Anet Futatabi is released for the Mega CD in Japan.
 Anet, having been rescued from certain sacrifice by her now adopted father Ernest Evans (you’ll need to play his game for the low down, as all three titles are related), is traveling across Europe when she encounters a local sect that wants her special pendant.
 She’s ambushed in a castle and barely escapes, and so ensues the quest to stop yet another mystical plot to conquer the world.

 Sounds decent enough, and if you’re a fan of the previous titles, you’re probably expecting more of the same side-scrolling action that defined them.
 Well, I hope you’re ready for a change, faithful reader.
 Perhaps the most jarring thing about Anet Futatabi is that the developers opted to forgo the standard platform dynamic of the other two games and instead made this one a beat-’em-up.
 Yep, a healthy dose of what the hell? is in order friends, as I still try to determine how this was supposed to help the game be better in some way.